🎧 Listen to an audio version of this post:

-That’s why Hāpara Filter offers a Student Wellness Monitoring add-on feature for schools and districts to give students the support they may not otherwise get.
+That’s why Deledao ActiveScan, presented by Hāpara offers a student wellness add-on feature for schools and districts to give students the support they may not otherwise get.

-The Student Wellness Monitoring feature scans student emails and student website activity.
-If there are signs of suicide and self harm, cyberbullying or toxic language, the Student Wellness Monitoring feature immediately alerts school staff.
+The student wellness feature scans student emails and student website activity.
+If there are signs of suicide and self harm, cyberbullying or toxic language, the student wellness feature immediately alerts school staff.

 In the web filter, technology administrators can give specific school staff members authorization to receive the wellness alerts.
 Whether it’s teachers, counselors, administrators or school nurses, the appropriate educators are able to provide immediate interventions when they receive wellness alerts.